 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-For those living with fibromyalgia (FM), getting good quality sleep can feel like a pipe dream.
-The many symptoms of FM can make falling and staying asleep hard.
+For people living with fibromyalgia (FM), getting good quality sleep may feel like a pipe dream.
+The many FM symptoms of FM can make falling and staying asleep challenging.

 On top of that,

 There are a lot of different types of mattresses out there.
 But for this article, we’ll only focus on these two: